ChristianGoueguel/milk-quality-spectroscopy/README.md

 sessions.

-**Spectral Data**: Raw 16-bit spectral arrays captured during milking, with metadata like temperature, LED current, and integration time.
+**Spectral Data**: Raw 16-bit spectral arrays captured during milking, with miscellaneous_vardata like temperature, LED current, and integration time.
 Each spectrum is classified as “dark,” “sample,” or “empty.”

 **Sensor Info**: Each sensor has unique wavelength calibrations and measurement parameters that aren’t standardized across sensors.